 8 Ways to Make Christmas Morning Even More Special

-Since many of our typical Christmas festivities were modified last year, we've been on the hunt for some new holiday traditions to make this season even more special.
+Many of our typical Christmas festivities were modified in 2020, and since then, we've been on the hunt for some new holiday traditions to make each season more special.
 The weeks before the holiday are typically filled with activities like opening Advent calendars, decorating Christmas cookies, and watching all of our favorite holiday movies—but perhaps the most special tradition of all is spending time together on Christmas morning.

 There's nothing like waking up to a decorated Christmas tree with a few presents under it on Christmas morning, especially if you have little ones.
 As you celebrate the holiday at home this year, use these festive ideas to make Christmas morning extra special for your family.
 Whether it's as simple as preparing a special breakfast or dressing in matching pajamas, every tradition adds up to create Christmas memories that will last a lifetime.

 And when they grow up, your kids may even carry on these traditions with their own families!
 Adopt some of these clever ideas this year to help your kids (and yourself) enjoy the day even more.